Medically reviewed by Kristin Hall, FNP

 Finally, dry mouth is a common side effect of sertraline and other antidepressants.
 While there’s no clear reason for this, researchers believe that the effects of sertraline and other SSRIs on the brain can also affect your gastrointestinal system.

-Studies show that between 35% and 46% of people prescribed antidepressants experience some level of dry mouth.
-Although sertraline is slightly less likely to cause dry mouth than other drugs in this category (in trials, it affects about 16% of people), it’s still fairly common.
+Although SSRIs like sertraline are less likely to cause dry mouth than other antidepressants (in one study published in , it affected about 14 percent of people), it’s still fairly common.

 There are several ways to treat dry mouth from sertraline.
 Like other side effects, dry mouth is often temporary, meaning it should go away on its own over the course of several weeks as the medication reaches a steady state in your body.

-Below, we’ve listed the serious potential side effects of sertraline.
-If you experience any of these side effects, you should contact your doctor as soon as possible for medical assistance.
+Below, we’ve listed some of the serious potential side effects of sertraline.
+If you experience any of these side effects, you should contact your healthcare provider as soon as possible for medical assistance.

-If you feel faint, weak or severely dizzy after taking sertraline, you should seek medical help as soon as possible.
+If you feel faint, weak or severely dizzy, or feel differences in your heart rate after taking sertraline, you should seek medical help as soon as possible.